Huntington Beach Pier

-The Huntington Beach Pier is located at Pacific Coast Highway and Main Street, in the heart of downtown Huntington Beach.
-It is free and open to the public daily from 5 am to midnight.
-Please note dogs, bicycles, skateboards, and smoking are not allowed on the pier.
+Located at Pacific Coast Highway and Main Street, the pier is free and open to the public daily from 5 am to midnight.
+Please note that dogs, bicycles, skateboards, and smoking are not permitted on the pier.

 Municipal Parking Lot